 The current version of the Registry-Registrar Agreement (RRA) came into effect on 7 January 2019.
-Note – a new version of the RRA including Schedule 3a on GDPR compliance in the event of a “no deal” Brexit’ will come into effect if needed.
+Note – a new version of the RRA including Schedule 3a on GDPR compliance in the event of a “no deal” Brexit’ will come into effect if needed on 29 March 2019.
 Further information

 The RRA is the contract that governs the commercial relationship between Nominet and you, our registrars.